plausibilities/sars/README.md

 the <a href="https://colab.research.google.com/github/plausibilities/sars/blob/develop/notebooks/inpatients/capita.ipynb" target="_blank">capita.ipynb notebook</a>,
 and its supplementary programs.

-In a deployed mode, we'd aim to
+In a deployed mode, we'd

 * run the model daily.